 Many business schools are adding specialized master’s degrees in business analytics.
 However, Harvard Business School is taking a different approach.
-Rather than developing a specialized degree program, Harvard will offer a certificate of business analytics starting in March 2018.
-The cost of obtaining the certificate will be $50,000.
+Rather than developing a specialized degree program, Harvard offers a certificate in business analytics.
+The cost of the program, not including travel and lodging, is around $51,500.

-HBS is collaborating with the Harvard School of Engineering and Applied Sciences (SEAS) and the Department of Statistics in the Faculty of Arts and Sciences to produce the program.
-It is also uniting with an outside vendor, 2U, Inc., the online educational provider that is used by UNC Kenan-Flagler to deliver its remote MBA program.
+HBS created this certificate program together with the Harvard School of Engineering and Applied Sciences (SEAS), the Department of Statistics in the Faculty of Arts and Sciences, and outside vendor, 2U, Inc. (the online educational provider that is used by UNC Kenan-Flagler to deliver its remote MBA program).

-- On-campus immersions that will take place between the first and second terms and at the end of the third term for cohort building and advanced topics
+- On-campus immersions that take place between the first and second terms and at the end of the third term for cohort building and advanced topics

-Karim Lakhani, co-founder of the Harvard Business School Digital Initiative, has been working on the analytics project for nearly a year.
-He says that the program is designed for post-MBA or technical managers who have analytical roles in their organizations or who are expected to get them.
-According to Lakhani, HBS designed this program so that working professionals and executives would be able to use these materials in a way that exposes them to the best ideas, pedagogics, and faculty without having to take time off from work.
+When the program began in 2018, Karim Lakhani, co-founder of the Harvard Business School Digital Initiative, explained that the program was designed for post-MBA or technical managers who have analytical roles in their organizations or who are expected to move into such roles.
+According to Lakhani, HBS created this program so that working professionals and executives would be able to build on and expand their skills and networks with exposure to the best ideas, pedagogics, and faculty, without having to take time off from work.

 • Too Old for an MBA?
 Check Out 3 Outstanding MBA and EMBA Alternatives, a podcast episode